 Each consortium will have one fiscal agent and the fiscal agent will submit one application through the eGrants platform on behalf of all consortia members.
 Secondary LEAs or postsecondary institutions participating in a consortium will notify the Delaware Department of Education via email or letter indicating their intent to enter into a consortium during each fiscal year the consortium is in operation.
 The email or letter notification must include the names of all participating secondary LEAs or postsecondary institutions.
-Members of a consortium will be required to create a Memorandum of Understanding (MOU) which will include the signatures of all LEAs or postsecondary institutions within the consortia and the amount of funds allocated to each eligible recipient within the Consortia.
-The MOU will be submitted when the consortia is formed and the local application is submitted on behalf of the consortia.
+Members of a consortium are required to create a Memorandum of Understanding (MOU) which includes the signatures of all LEAs or postsecondary institutions within the consortia and the amount of funds allocated to each eligible recipient within the consortia.
+The MOU is submitted when the consortia is formed, and the local application is submitted on behalf of the consortia.
 The local application must follow all grant submission requirements, procedures, and application review dates and timelines.